 Ready, set, go!

-If writing ebooks is a significant part of your content strategy, you can start producing content up to 10x faster with Jasper.
+If writing ebooks is a significant part of your content strategy, you can start producing content up to 10x faster with our AI marketing platform, Jasper.
 Jasper reduces five hours of brainstorming and writing to a mere 20 minutes — or less.
 Don’t believe us?
 See real-life examples of ebooks written by Jasper.

 Sign up here to get your first 10K words free, and start creating ebooks that convert.